← Back to Blog

 Here's my current pipeline:

-[paste a table or list of deals: company, stage, value, close date, last activity]
+[paste a table or list: company, stage, value, close date, last activity]

 Analyze this and tell me: